Pakistan country brief

 The National Assembly (the lower house) has 342 seats.
 The majority of lower house seats are elected on a first-past-the-post basis, with 60 seats reserved for women and 10 for non-Muslim minorities.
 The reserved seats are allocated on the basis of proportional representation to parties that win more than 5 per cent of the directly elected seats.

 The current Senate (the upper house) consists of 104 senators.
-In the Senate, 23 senators are elected by each of the four provincial assemblies, eight are FATA representatives and 4 are Federal Capital Territory (Islamabad) representatives from the lower house.
+In the Senate, 23 senators are elected by each of the four provincial assemblies, eight are FATA representatives and four are Federal Capital Territory (Islamabad) representatives from the lower house.
 Under the 18th Constitutional Amendment (passed in February 2010) four seats are allocated to non-Muslim minorities.
-An election for one-half (i.e. 50 senators) of the seats in the Senate was held in March 2012.
-The next Senate elections are due to be held in 2015.
+An election for one half of the seats in the Senate was held in March 2018.
+The next Senate elections are due to be held in 2021.

 Provincial and other sub-national governments

 All four provinces have their own elected provincial assemblies and governments.
 A Chief Minister heads each provincial government.
 Each province has a Governor, who is appointed by the President of Pakistan.
-Elections for provincial assemblies were held in May 2013 at the time of the National Assembly election.
+Following the July 2018 elections, PTI politicians were Chief Ministers of Punjab and Khyber Pakhtunkhwa and PTI was a member of the governing coalition in Balochistan.
+A PPP politician is Chief Minister of Sindh.

 Pakistan also administers approximately one-third of the area of the former princely states of Jammu and Kashmir and Gilgit-Baltistan – also known as the 'Northern Areas' of Pakistan – which have a quasi-provincial status and are not represented in the national parliament (legislature).
 They have their own elected parliaments and governments.